titon/toolkit/docs/en/components/matrix.md

 ## Notes ##

-* The wrapper will have `.no-columns` added when the viewport is too small for multiple columns
+* The wrapper will have `.no-columns` added when the viewport is too small for multiple columns.
-* The matrix will automatically re-render when the viewport is resized
+* The matrix will automatically re-render when the viewport is resized.

 ## Variables ##